Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Optimization problems and SOS relaxations

 where $D_xV$ and $D_{z^k}V$ denote the gradients of $V(x,z^k)$ with respect to $x$ and $z^k$, respectively. \item Suppose $\mathcal{B}$ is compact and $f\in C^2(\mathcal{B},\mathbb{R}^n)$.
 Then~\cref{eq:Sigmak C1 ineq} holds with equality. \end{enumerate} \end{prop} The optimization problem on the right-hand side of~\cref{eq:Sigmak C1 ineq} may be intractable, but it can be relaxed into computationally tractable optimization problems that also yield upper bounds on $\Mu_k$.
 Relaxations using SOS polynomials are given in \cref{sec:sos} below.

-The Lyapunov dimension \cref{eq:dL} can be bounded above using similar ideas.
+The Lyapunov dimension $d_L$ can be bounded above using similar ideas.
 One way is to apply upper bounds $\Mu_k\le B_k$ that have already been found using the right-hand side of \cref{eq:Sigmak C1 ineq} or its SOS relaxations.
-If such bounds are computed with $B_k\ge0$ but $B_{k+1}<0$ for some $k\in\{1,\ldots,n\}$, then \cref{thm:dimension_separate} below gives an upper bounds on $d_L$.
-To apply this result, one does not need to know whether $k$ is the minimal integer $j$ appearing in the definition \cref{eq:dL} of $d_L$.
-It is enough to know that $B_{k+1}<0$, which implies $k\ge j$.
+If such bounds are computed with $B_k\ge0$ but $B_{k+1}<0$ for some integer $k$, then \cref{thm:dimension_separate} below gives an upper bound on $d_L$.
+To apply this result, one does not need to know whether $k$ is the minimal integer $j$ appearing in \cref{def:ldim} for $d_L$.
+It is sufficient that $B_{k+1}<0$, which implies $k\ge j$.

-\begin{prop} Suppose that, for some $k\in\{1,\ldots,n\}$ and values $B_k\ge0$ and $B_{k+1}<0$,
+\begin{prop} Suppose that, for some $k\in\{1,\ldots,n-1\}$ and values $B_k\ge0$ and $B_{k+1}<0$,